 A survey report discusses the results of the survey as well as the actual methodology and resources utilized in the project.
 The report has the same four primary sections as the research design: objectives, methodology, geographical description, and results.
 However, it will also include a recommendations section and, if the survey is intensive, a historic context section.
 A detailed table of contents should be provided at the beginning of the survey report.

 The objectives should generally be the same as those in the research design.

-This section will include the methods used to examine resources, the personnel involved in the project, and fieldwork practices utilized in the survey project.
-The exact number of resources surveyed will be noted in this section.
+This section will include the methods used to examine resources within the survey boundary, such as how historic integrity was assessed and the methodology used to assign contributing, non-contributing, and individual eligibility for any potential National Register eligible resources.
+Discuss the roles of the personnel involved in the project.
+Describe fieldwork practices and include the exact number of resources surveyed.
 Archival research and resources consulted must be discussed including any personal interviews, public meetings, or volunteer training.

 - Geographical Description

 The geographic description from the research design should be updated if necessary.
 Consultation with the SHPO is required if the survey boundaries must be changed from those presented in the research design.
-SHPO suggests including an image of the survey map and boundary.
+SHPO suggests including an image of the survey map and boundary in this section. .

 - Historic Context

 Regardless of the level of survey, the final report should include a brief history of the survey area and its environment (i.e. the town in which the survey is located).
 For a reconnaissance survey this can be included in the geographical description or results section of the report.
 In an intensive survey a more thorough examination of the survey area’s developmental context is required.
 This section will describe the general history of a survey area, but also consider the different themes and patterns that led to its development and evolution.
 Socio-economic, cultural, transportation-related, and agricultural factors may be examined, for example, in connection with neighborhood development.